rattawitaum-bit/CoordCon/docs/assumptions.md

 ## Tension modes

 * **T-mode** (`mode: "T"`): the total fairlead tension magnitude is prescribed.
-The solver brackets and bisects the horizontal component `H` so that, if the line were fully suspended, the total vertical drop equals the water depth.
+The solver brackets and bisects the fairlead catenary parameter `u₀`; each trial uses `H = T / cosh(u₀)` so the prescribed total tension is honoured while searching for a suspended profile that just reaches the seabed.
 This guarantees the longest fairlead-to-touchdown span that is compatible with the prescribed total tension.
 * **H-mode** (`mode: "H"`): the fairlead horizontal tension component is prescribed.
 The solver brackets and bisects the initial catenary parameter `u₀` to reach the same limiting geometry (the suspended solution reaches the seabed exactly at the end of the full length).
 * The vertical component at the fairlead is determined from `u₀` by `V₀ = H sinh(u₀)`; the total fairlead tension is `T = H cosh(u₀)`.